Yugue/vsto_find_replace/README.md

 ### How to install:
 1) download and install the "find and replace in batch.msi" from this repo
-2) .net framework of 4.0 or higher
+2) requires .net framework of 4.0 or higher

 Install the msi file, then open Excel, there should be a "Find and Replace" tab on the top ribbon.